ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-polygon.md

 # Polygon dictionaries {#polygon-dictionaries}

-Polygon dictionaries allow you to efficiently search for the polygon that these points fall into amongst a difference of polygons.
+Polygon dictionaries allow you to efficiently search for the polygon containing specified points.
 For example: defining a city area by geographical coordinates.

 Example configuration: